Avicity7/pyhelp/basics/basics.md

 print(dictionary['name']) # Prints Johnny
 ```

-To add and update items, just use the same syntax above.
-The key needs to be something that doesn't exist, otherwise it'll overwrite the value with that key.
+To add and update items, use the same syntax above.
+The key needs to be something that doesn't exist.
+Otherwise, it'll overwrite the value with that key.

 ```python
 myDictionary = { 'name': 'Johnny' }